 ☐ Create a comprehensive list of all systems and assets in your facility.

-☐ Take note of each asset’s location in your building infrastructure management software.
+☐ Take note of each asset’s location in your facility management software.

 ☐ Write down how many of each asset your organization owns.